How to Block Emails: A Comprehensive Guide

 - You accidentally subscribed to a company’s newsletter.

-- You have posted your email on a public forum or website.
+- You have posted your email address on a public forum or website.

 - A company with details of your email was a victim of data breach.

-- You have clicked on a malicious email before.
+- You have previously clicked on a malicious email.

 Unsubscribe vs. filter unwanted emails

 So how do you know if it’s a legitimate marketing emailer or a spammy, dangerous email?
-There are tell-tale signs to spot phishing emails, including an unclear or unprofessional-looking subject line.
+There are certain tell-tale signs to look out for when spotting phishing emails, including an unclear or unprofessional-looking subject line.
 Headlines conveying a sense of urgency and danger in exchange for money (“You are in danger!
 Give money now!”) also scream “scam!”

 On the other hand, legit promotional messages use the official email of a company.
 For example, instead of BankABC@gmail.com, they may use Updates@BankABC.com.